wills106/homeassistant-solax-modbus/docs/sofar-installation.md

 This is a bit more complicated than using the below logger stick configurations, however this is the recommended solution for the following reasons:

 - RS-485 is a supported interface from Sofar Solar, while the logger stick alternatives are not supported.
-- The communication with the logger sticks proofed to change depending on inverter and logger stick firmware updates.
-And it's not guaranteed that it will still work after the next update.
+- The communication with the logger sticks proofed to change with inverter and logger stick firmware updates.
+It's not guaranteed that it will still work after the next update.
-- As the logger stick are inofficial interfaces that are not designed, the protocols may not follow the Modbus standards always.
+- As the logger sticks are inofficial interfaces that are not officially supported by Sofar, the protocols may not always follow the Modbus standards.
 - Does not interfere with the communication to the SolarMan or Sofar Cloud portals.

 To install an RS485 Adaptor follow these steps: